anchung333/data-structures-practice/Notes/Trees/Heaps.md

       - complete if all levels are filled except for last level, which must be filled from left to right
       - advantages:
         - lower heights from filled trees means binary heap operations will be faster. with n nodes we can have O(log n) operations
-        - can store as array:
+        - can store as array (first element i = 1, not 0):
+          - root = first element
           - parent(i): Math.floor(i/2)
           - child(i): 2i, 2i + 1
       - costs of advantages:
         - have to keep tree complete/filled.
 2 operations modify shape of tree: extractMax() and insert()
         - insert(): insert in leftmost vacant position on last level and let it sift up
         - extractMax(): extract/swap root with last leaf on last level (right-most leaf)
+      - additional notes:
+        - elements n/2 + 1 ... n are leaves...they will not need to be sorted. can start heapifying/sifting for elements up until then.
+        - heapifying array: O(n log n)
+          - as you work your way up the levels, there may be more operations involved as you may have to continually sift down, but there will be fewer nodes to work with.
     - Heap sort:
       - sort using extractMax() in a priority queue that is filled from an unsorted array
       - disadvantage: not in-place...have to store priority queue
-        - solution: repair tree bottom up until root is reached.
+        - solution: repair tree bottom up until root is reached
+    - constructing heap:
+      - walk backwards from last node that is before the leaf level to root.
+      - at each step, bubble down the node to its appropriate spot.
+      - bubble down root
+      - O(n) running time